 The aerosol consists of ultra-fine particles that are expelled via canisters, generators.
 Upon discharge, the ultra-fine particles creates a fog of suspended particles.
 Non-toxic and non-corrosive, the agent can remain suspended in the environment for up to 45 minutes.
 After discharge, and short hold time, venting the room is recommended.

 Unlike gaseous systems, which operate at pressure and often require extensive piping, aerosol generators are very cost effective to install and maintain and have minimal space and weight requirements.
 The generators that dispense the aerosol are available in a variety of sizes to accommodate any size environment.

 Safety features can save time, money, equipment, and most importantly, lives.
 Here are some features that your fire suppression system must have in order to prevent either premature discharge or the opposite – activation delay – when a new fire is either noticed or accidentally started by human error.

-Lock Out/Abort Switch – This feature is essential for instances when a service person is in the protected environment and creates smoke, for example from soldering.
-A lock out/abort switch lets you disable the system with a key to avoid an accidental discharge.
+Lock Out/Abort Switch – A lock out/abort switch lets you disable the system with a key to avoid an accidental discharge.
 Should a threatening fire start while the system is disabled, a worker can use a fire extinguisher for a localized fire or arm the system and use the manual pull station.

 Manual Pull Station – If a fire is inadvertently started, or is noticed by someone in the room, the manual pull station allows for immediate discharge without waiting for the system to detect smoke.